ergoplatform/ergodocs/docs/dev/stack/assembler.md

 Currently, to craft a transaction, we need to use Kiosk, sigma-rust, Appkit or some other tool, which makes the entry barrier quite high.
 Motivated from @anon_real's Tx Assembler and other proposals, I had been working on a tool to automate tx building for the off-chain components of an Ergo dApp.

-The tool, called simply "Tx Builder" can be used to create transactions for participating in several Ergo application protocols.
+The tool called simply "Tx Builder" can be used to create transactions for participating in several Ergo application protocols.
 The goal of Tx Builder is to allow people with just knowledge of Json to craft a transaction following certain rules.

 ### Documentation